-- Informal polling of employees we have trained indicate that on average 70% of their potential contribution to their organization is being realized
+- Informal polling of employees we have trained indicate that on average only 70% of their potential contribution to their organization is being realized

 - CEO’s find themselves overwhelmed, in part, because they have not properly defined or adhered to the structure

 - Productivity is stalled because employees are unclear who to go to with questions or issues, and they don’t feel empowered to act on their own

 - Managers adopt a wasteful habit of assigning tasks to multiple individuals to assure that they get done

 - Organizations are unable to determine the root cause of performance deficits because the structure is ill defined or inconsistent

 - Often, the seven basic functions of any organization and their sub-functions have not been clearly assigned, resulting in work finding itself on the CEO’s desk rather than handled elsewhere in the structure